shaifepami/POA_BLOCKCHAIN/README.md

 # HOW I BUILT MY PROOF OF AUTHORITY BLOCKCHAIN

- ## SETTING BlOCKCHAIN MINNING TOOLS - GO ETHEREUM TOOLS
+ ## STEP 1: SETTING BlOCKCHAIN MINNING TOOLS - GO ETHEREUM
 THe Go Ethereum Tools is one of the three original implementations of the Ethereum protocol.
 It is written in Go, fully open-source and licensed under the GNU LGPL v3.

 In order to be able to build the POA, we will need to install the following tools